dangchienhsgs/vertx-redis-protocol/Readme.md

 ```

-- Client: Use some redis client like Jedis to send message to server :)
+- Client: Use any redis client like Jedis to send message to server :)